Photo of the Cumberland aground off Ft. Lauderdale

 By Steven Danforth Singer

-We looked for the wreck in the 80’s, but much of the area was sanded in, and only saw some pieces of coal.
-Recently in 2021, we re-visited the area and found much of the wreck exposed, scattered over a large area among the reef.
+We looked for the wreck in the 80’s, but much of the area was sanded in, and very little visible.
+Recently in 2021, 24 & again in 25, we re-visited the area and found much of the wreck exposed, scattered over a large area among the reef.
 See attached photos.

 I’ve attached a copy of an article from the newspaper The Republican Journal, of Belfast Maine, dated 8/28/1902, describing the dredge.
 I’ll presume much was likely salvaged from the wreck prior to WWII.
 Her wood hull has long since disintegrated or succumbed to the teredo worm.
 We’re trying to identify some of the scattered remains and hope to produce a site sketch of the site in the near future.
+A report from 1934 mentioned that a lighted buoy on the wreck had been discontinued, and a new "red special third class Nun buoy" replaced it 4-8/10 miles south of Hillsboro Inlet on 11/2/1934.
+Much of the wooden hull structure was broken up by rough weather soon after and washed onto the beaches nearby.
+One local paper noted that the locals welcomed the wreckage as they no longer had to search for driftwood along the shore for building bonfires on the beach which many locals enjoyed.
 Any new information will be added here.

 Article describing the newly built dredge Cumberland from: The Republican Journal, Belfast, ME, 8/28/1902.